 With the spread of the coronavirus and the possibility of a lockdown for a couple weeks, we are all thinking about how to stock a pantry well.
 Below is a list of items I always have stocked in my pantry.
 Having these shelf-stable items available on hand, whether there is a national emergency or not, keeps you creative in the kitchen and ready to cook or bake in a pinch.

-Be sure to also check how my very resourceful post on how to stock your freezer.
+Be sure to also check out my very resourceful post on how to stock your freezer.

 Being in the business of food, I always have a well-stocked pantry, and below you’ll see an example of what I mean by a well-stocked pantry.
 While I buy specialty items here and there for recipe testing and simply taste testing and variety, I love keeping the below pantry staples stocked at all times.

 It gives me the peace of mind that I can whip up breakfast, lunch, dinner, or even dessert without having to run to the store.

 Tips for how to stock your pantry